 It is recommended that you use something like Red Line Lightweight Shockproof 75W-90 gear oil for the manual transmission in a second generation Forester (some owners like to mix it with Motul Gear 300 75W-90).

-The life of a clutch in a Forester SG will largely depend on how the car has been driven and treated, but a normal life is usually in the realm of 48,000 – 96,000 km (30,000 – 60,000 miles).
+The life of a clutch in a Forester SG will largely depend on how the car has been driven and treated, but a normal life is usually in the realm of 48,000 (on the very low end) – 96,000 km (30,000 – 60,000 miles), but they can definitely go further.
 If the clutch pedal feels excessively heavy or you feel shuddering when you take of the clutch is probably on its way out.

 Below we have listed some methods that will help you determine the condition of the clutch in the Subaru Forester you are inspecting/test driving: